felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > faster than the competition.**
 >
 > -- Peter Senge

+This is my favorite quote of all time.

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor